Daffy Duck & Egghead: Plot

-Egghead (in a voice imitating radio comic Joe Penner), who is annoyed by a silhouetted man in the theater audience (Tedd Pierce) who refuses to sit down.
+Egghead (in a voice imitating radio comic Joe Penner) is annoyed by a silhouetted man in the theater audience (Tedd Pierce) who refuses to sit down.
 After he sits down twice and finally gets shot by Egghead when he will not stay down, out comes Daffy Duck biting his nose.
 While fighting, a tortoise (imitating radio comic Parkyakarkus) comes and tries to give Daffy and Egghead new weapons.
 When the tortoise goes away, Egghead uses his real gun and Daffy tries to make him shoot the apple on his head.
 Egghead misses every time, so Daffy puts a blind sign, a cup of pencils, and disguise glasses on Egghead.
 Daffy then sings a song (considered semi-obligatory for a Merrie Melodies cartoon at the time), and when he concludes, his own reflection in the water surfaces in three dimension and shakes his hand before they swim away together.

 Later, Egghead finally manages to capture Daffy by shooting a pair of gloves from his gun, knocking Daffy out and allowing Egghead to place him in a net.
 Just as Egghead celebrates, a duck from the mental ward (seemingly his reflective doppelgänger from the earlier scene) comes to claim Daffy.
 He thanks Egghead for helping to catch Daffy, and tells him that Daffy is 100 percent nuts.
 "Yeah?", Egghead asks.
 "Yeah!", answers the duck warden.
 At that moment, both he and Daffy beat Egghead up before woohoo-ing out into the distance.
 Egghead becomes fed up with the antics and decides to join them as the cartoon ends.